Back to Top

 • Problems with number patterns, sequencing, or skip counting

-• Taking a long time to complete basic maths tasks
+• May need extra time to complete basic maths tasks or solve simple problems

 • Difficulty telling time or understanding the concept of time

-• Struggling with directions, spatial awareness, or measuring things
+• May have difficulty with spatial awareness, directions, or everyday measurements

 • Avoiding maths-related tasks or expressing anxiety around numbers